 - Applications of Responsive Regulation in Australia and Overseas: Update, 2015.

 - And more than 100 working papers, many based on qualitative evaluations, on Valerie Braithwaite’s Centre for Tax System Integrity website.

 - Video: Radical Ideas in Justice and Regulation, J. Braithwaite, Ronin Films, 2014.

-The following books developed the ideas of responsive regulation in the early years.
-Only after Ian Ayres joined us was ‘responsive regulation’ used to describe this work:
+The following publications developed the ideas of responsive regulation in the early years.
+Only after Ian Ayres joined us was ‘responsive regulation’ used to describe this work.

 The following books are extended applications and refinements of responsive regulation: